What does an endodontist do?

 Public Health Dentists have a hefty requirement of a master's or bachelor's degree in public health with licensure in dentistry and experience in the field as a prerequisite for this career.
 In addition, they will need strong skills in communication, manual dexterity, teamwork, and a great deal of patience, stamina for long hours of work, and an approach that is both thorough and methodological.
 Those who apply for this career will be expected to provide expertise in population-based dentistry, oral health surveillance, disease prevention on a community level, health promotion, and maintenance for the dental safety net.

 These skill sets are where the common ground ends though.
-An endodontist responsibility is more likely to require skills like "endodontics," "aspen," "apex," and "surgical instruments."
-Whereas a public health dentist requires skills like "community health," "dental care," "healthcare professionals," and "mental health."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an endodontist are more likely to require skills like "endodontics," "aspen," "apex," and "surgical instruments."
+On the other hand, a job as a public health dentist requires skills like "community health," "dental care," "healthcare professionals," and "mental health."
+As you can see, what employees do in each career varies considerably.

 A pediatric dentist is responsible for taking care of children and infant's dental needs and concerns.
 Pediatric dentists maintain the patients' oral health, monitor their conditions, and schedule regular dental checkups.
 They also inspect and diagnose early dental problems and perform dental operations according to the patients' problem areas.
 A pediatric dentist must have excellent knowledge of the dental practices and processes, as well as having excellent communication skills to advise the children's parents and guardians of dental health techniques.

-But both careers also use different skills, according to real endodontist resumes.
-While endodontist responsibilities can utilize skills like "endodontics," "aspen," "apex," and "surgical instruments," some pediatric dentists use skills like "patients," "patient care," "diagnosis," and "infection control."
+Each career also uses different skills, according to real endodontist resumes.
+While endodontist responsibilities can utilize skills like "endodontics," "aspen," "apex," and "surgical instruments," pediatric dentists use skills like "patients," "patient care," "diagnosis," and "infection control."

 Dentists are physicians specializing in oral health.
 The main responsibilities of dentists are to diagnose oral diseases and treat them with the help of different equipment and technologies.
 They manage to provide several services like tooth repair, cavities removal, teeth whitening, fillings, crowns, bridges, and even surgical procedures.
 They also help promote oral care by participating in community outreach and awareness programs.
 Sometimes, they would also conduct lectures and seminars for preventive education.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from endodontists resumes, they are more likely to have skills like "endodontics," "apex," "surgical instruments," and "specialty practice."
-But a dentist might have skills like "patients," "diagnosis," "dds," and "work ethic."
+The required skills of the two careers differ considerably.
+For example, endodontists are more likely to have skills like "endodontics," "apex," "surgical instruments," and "specialty practice."
+But a dentist is more likely to have skills like "patients," "diagnosis," "dds," and "work ethic."

 Periodontists must have a PhD in chemistry, biology, or another health-related field.
 They also need good interpersonal skills, manual dexterity, stamina, and problem-solving skills.
 Periodontists specialize in the prevention, diagnosis, and treatment of periodontal disease, placing dental implants, and treating oral inflammation.
 They typically earn around $248K per year.